MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/intro-oracle-landing-zone.md

 For Oracle implementations latency between availability zones may be a concern, specifically regarding traffic between application servers and database servers if in different availability zones.
 The advanced HA/DR configuration places the database servers in different availability zones.

-Depending on your application requirements you should  ensure that application servers are configured for zone redundancy.
+Depending on the requirements of your application, you can  ensure that application servers are configured for zone redundancy.
 This configuration can be achieved through such technologies as [Virtual machine scale sets Flex](https://learn.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-orchestration-modes#scale-sets-with-flexible-orchestration),[Azure Site Recovery]( <https://learn.microsoft.com/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery>) or other options.
-This also extends to other parts of the infrastructure such as Application Gateway, or ExpressRoute.
+This option also extends to other parts of the infrastructure such as Application Gateway, or ExpressRoute.
 The Azure uptime SLA for virtual machines configured for availability zones is 99.99%

 For more information about advanced HA/DR configuration, see (link to Oracle BCDR documentation).

-## Azure NetApp Files and Azure Files
+## Azure NetApp files and Azure files

 Azure NetApp Files and Azure Files with Network File System (NFS) provide high-availability file share services for Oracle database servers and redo log archiving.